UalaceCafe/dodge/README.md

 - Learn the basics of making a game;
 - Create my first game;
 - Understand and write game logic, collision detection and animation;
-- Test my Particle System.
+- Test and use my Particle System.

 ## Todo